T–V distinction in the world's languages: Turkish

 In modern Turkish, the T–V distinction is strong.
 Family members and friends speak to one another using the second-person singular sen, and adults use sen to address minors.
 In formal situations (business, customer–clerk, and colleague relationships, or meeting people for the first time) the plural second-person siz is used almost exclusively.
 In very formal situations, the double plural second-person sizler may be used to address a much-respected person.
 Rarely, the third-person plural form of the verb (but not the pronoun) may be used to emphasize utmost respect.
 Additionally, if there are two or more person siz or sizler could be used.
 For example, Siz seçildiniz or Sizler seçildiniz have same meaning that "You have been chosen".
 However, Siz seçildiniz are not certain whether plural or singular.
 It changes; formal speaking siz specifies one person or more but informal speaking it specifies only two or more person.
 In the imperative, there are three forms: second-person singular for informal, second-person plural for formal, and second-person double plural for very formal situations: gel (second-person singular, informal), gelin (second-person plural, formal), and geliniz (double second-person plural, very formal).
-The very formal forms are not frequently used in spoken Turkish, but is pretty common in written directives, such as manuals and warning signs.
+The very formal forms are not frequently used in spoken Turkish, but are pretty common in written directives, such as manuals and warning signs.